franpanteli/CodingNomads-python-201/README.md

 The game also features an event logging system, which records the player’s progress, choices, encounters, and outcomes in a text file called `game_log.txt`.
 This is achieved using the `log_status()` function, which writes timestamped messages to the log file each time an important event occurs.

 ### Gameplay Summary
-- The player navigates through rooms (left, right, forward, or back), discovering items such as a sword or shield
+- The player navigates through four rooms (left, right, forward, or back).
+As they do so, they can discover items, such as a sword or shield
+- The user's inventory is recorded via a game log
-- Battles occur against opponents including dragons and goblins, with outcomes determined by a randomised dice roll
+- The user battles opponents such as dragons and goblins, with outcomes determined by a combination of weapons inventory status and a randomised dice roll
-- Winning or losing affects the player’s inventory and is recorded in the game log
+- Winning or losing a battle affects the player’s inventory
-- The game continues in a loop until the player chooses to exit
+- The game continues using, a while loop until the player chooses to exit

-### Technologies and Concepts Applied
+### Concepts Applied
-- Procedural programming and function design
+- Procedural programming with function design
 - File I/O, using the `open()` function in append mode to record game events
-- API integration with the `requests` module
+- API integration, with the `requests` module
-- Randomisation using the `random` module
+- Randomisation, using the `random` module
-- Error handling and user input validation
-- Persistent data logging for game history tracking
+- Game history tracking, via data logging

-### Repository Link
-The complete source code for this capstone project, including previous versions (1.0 – 3.0), is available [here](https://github.com/franpanteli/CodingNomads-python-101-capstone).

 ---